 Navigating this system of chutes and ladders takes just as much time and nuance as the design work and requires additional attention to detail that is a very different skillset to that of producing a beautiful design.
 Needless to say, it can be challenging to find an architect who is great at both—and that's where Cottage can help.

 The Cottage approach: our internal Design Studio exclusively focuses on the architecture and design for your custom ADU, while our separate dedicated Project Management team specializes smoothly permitting our projects to meet every deadline on your schedule.
-Your project will require more than just a smart design; you need a team that knows the ins and outs of your specific city or county's permitting requirements and process inside and out.
-This approach saves you headache, money, and time, letting you focus on the fun parts of building your start-to-finish ADU.
+Your project will require more than just a smart design; you need a team that knows the ins and outs of your specific city or county's building permit requirements and process inside and out.
+This approach saves you headache, money, and time, letting you focus on the fun parts of building your start-to-finish, permitted ADU.

 Understands My Property's Constraints on the ADU Location and Design